 Blockchain will be a silent rail system in all corporates

-Antonio Beja, COO at Consensus Capital, has become a new CV VC Advisory Board member.
+Antonio Beja, COO at Consensus Capital, has joined the CV VC team as an Advisory Board member.
 He tells us how he invests, what he looks for in teams, and why blockchain will change companies.

 Antonio, tell us a little about yourself.
 Who are you?